Jordan Matthews

-Jordan Armand Matthews (born July 16, 1992) is an American football tight end for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Vanderbilt and was drafted by the Philadelphia Eagles in the second round of the 2014 NFL Draft.
-Matthews has also played for the Buffalo Bills and New England Patriots, starting his career as a wide receiver before switching positions after the 2020 season.
+Jordan Armand Matthews (born July 16, 1992) is an American professional football tight end.
+He played college football for the Vanderbilt Commodores and was selected by the Philadelphia Eagles in the second round of the 2014 NFL draft.
+Matthews started his NFL career as a wide receiver before switching positions after the 2020 season.

-Early life and high school
+Early life

 Matthews was born on July 16, 1992, in Madison, Alabama.
 He attended Madison Academy where he lettered in football and basketball.
 As a senior at Madison Academy, Matthews led the football team to a 12–1 record.
 For his high school football career at Madison Academy, Matthews had 181 receptions, 3,218 receiving yards, and 38 touchdowns.

-Recruiting

 Matthews was a three star recruit.
 Auburn began recruiting Matthews during his junior year of high school when Phillip Lolley, the director of Football External Operations at the time, called the Matthewses.
 Matthews was planning to walk on at Auburn before receiving an offer from Vanderbilt.
 Matthews received a scholarship offer from Vanderbilt head coach Bobby Johnson on Christmas Eve in 2009 after wide receiver prospect and eventual Ohio State cornerback Bradley Roby de-committed from Vanderbilt.
 Matthews only received scholarship offers from Vanderbilt, Kansas, Tulane, Arkansas St., and Jacksonville St. Matthews committed to Vanderbilt on December 26, 2009.